Japan and South Korea Tour – premium vacation package for discerning travellers

 After lunch, we enjoy a 15-minute cruise on Lake Ashi.
 This is followed by a breathtaking ride of the Hakone Ropeway, which, on a clear day, offers stunning views of Mt.
 Fuji and surrounding mountain slopes dotted with lakes.
 Tour the Owakudani Geothermal Valley before returning to Tokyo.

-Free day to explore on your own.
-Please ask your tour leader or local guide the day before for recommendations.
+Free morning to explore on your own.
+Feel free to ask your guide the day before for recommendations.

-This morning we ride the bullet train to Kanazawa.
+This afternoon we ride the bullet train to Kanazawa.
 The 2.5-hour journey is a perfect way to enjoy the beautiful scenery of Japan.
 On arrival, we walk across the station to our centrally located hotel.
 In Japan, a train station is generally located in the heart of a city.
-The lunch we have on the train is what the Japanese call bento (boxed meal).

 Kanazawa is a jewel of Japanese tourism often bypassed by foreign tourists due to its relatively remote location.
 However, Japanese themselves come here in droves.
 Travellers visiting here are richly rewarded with a best preserved Edo-period city where the Samurai, merchants, Geisha and the Daimyo (lords) all left their marks.
 Kanazawa is part of the UNESCO Creative Cities Network as a City of Crafts and Folk Art.
 Its cuisine is famous throughout Japan.